siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 E_{\mathrm{mass}}=Mc^2.
 $$

-Far from the closure, the internal winding is no longer resolved.
-As in the charge chapter, only the exterior monopole survives.
+Far from the closure, the far field is again read on growing enclosing shells.
+As in the charge chapter, no primitive source is inserted.
 But here the relevant conserved quantity is the total trapped momentum content of the bounded mode.
 The corresponding exterior scalar strength is therefore the mass-potential

 $$
 \eta(r)=\frac{GM}{rc^2}.